-

 pdb module produces large traceback instead of short error message if invoked with invalid command line option.
 This happens because it doesn't handle exceptions that can occur in getopt.getopt, as it typically done.

-$ ./python -m pdb -c Traceback (most recent call last): File "/home/radislav/projects/cpython/Lib/runpy.py", line 198, in _run_module_as_main return _run_code(code, main_globals, None, ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/runpy.py", line 88, in _run_code exec(code, run_globals) File "/home/radislav/projects/cpython/Lib/pdb.py", line 2114, in <module> pdb.main() File "/home/radislav/projects/cpython/Lib/pdb.py", line 2060, in main opts, args = getopt.getopt(sys.argv[1:], 'mhc:', ['help', 'command=']) ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/getopt.py", line 95, in getopt opts, args = do_shorts(opts, args[0][1:], shortopts, args[1:]) ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/getopt.py", line 198, in do_shorts raise GetoptError(_('option -%s requires argument') % opt, getopt.GetoptError: option -c requires argument
+$ ./python -m pdb -c Traceback (most recent call last): File "/home/radislav/projects/cpython/Lib/runpy.py", line 198, in _run_module_as_main return _run_code(code, main_globals, None, ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/runpy.py", line 88, in _run_code exec(code, run_globals) File "/home/radislav/projects/cpython/Lib/pdb.py", line 2114, in <module> pdb.main() File "/home/radislav/projects/cpython/Lib/pdb.py", line 2060, in main opts, args = getopt.getopt(sys.argv[1:], 'mhc:', ['help', 'command=']) ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/getopt.py", line 95, in getopt opts, args = do_shorts(opts, args[0][1:], shortopts, args[1:]) ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/getopt.py", line 198, in do_shorts raise GetoptError(_('option -%s requires argument') % opt, getopt.GetoptError: option -c requires argument A similar situation is with nonexistant modules and directory names.
+In the first case an exception that occurs in _ModuleTarget.check is printed to stderr with its traceback.
+In the second case directory name is 'successfully' checked by _ScriptTarget.check call, and debugger is ran on invalid target.

-$ ./python -m pdb / Traceback (most recent call last): File "/home/radislav/projects/cpython/Lib/pdb.py", line 2088, in main pdb._run(target) File "/home/radislav/projects/cpython/Lib/pdb.py", line 1868, in _run self.run(target.code) ^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/pdb.py", line 159, in code with io.open_code(self) as fp: ^^^^^^^^^^^^^^^^^^ IsADirectoryError: [Errno 21] Is a directory: '/' Uncaught exception.
+$ ./python -m pdb -m spam Traceback (most recent call last): File "/home/radislav/projects/cpython/Lib/pdb.py", line 166, in check self._details File "/home/radislav/projects/cpython/Lib/functools.py", line 1014, in __get__ val = self.func(instance) ^^^^^^^^^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/pdb.py", line 174, in _details return runpy._get_module_details(self) ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/runpy.py", line 142, in _get_module_details raise error("No module named %s" % mod_name) ImportError: No module named spam $ ./python -m pdb / Traceback (most recent call last): File "/home/radislav/projects/cpython/Lib/pdb.py", line 2088, in main pdb._run(target) File "/home/radislav/projects/cpython/Lib/pdb.py", line 1868, in _run self.run(target.code) ^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/pdb.py", line 159, in code with io.open_code(self) as fp: ^^^^^^^^^^^^^^^^^^ IsADirectoryError: [Errno 21] Is a directory: '/' Uncaught exception.
 Entering post mortem debugging Running 'cont' or 'step' will restart the program > /home/radislav/projects/cpython/Lib/pdb.py(159)code() -> with io.open_code(self) as fp: (Pdb) c Traceback (most recent call last): File "/home/radislav/projects/cpython/Lib/pdb.py", line 2088, in main pdb._run(target) File "/home/radislav/projects/cpython/Lib/pdb.py", line 1868, in _run self.run(target.code) ^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/pdb.py", line 159, in code with io.open_code(self) as fp: ^^^^^^^^^^^^^^^^^^ IsADirectoryError: [Errno 21] Is a directory: '/' During handling of the above exception, another exception occurred: Traceback (most recent call last): File "/home/radislav/projects/cpython/Lib/runpy.py", line 198, in _run_module_as_main return _run_code(code, main_globals, None, ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/runpy.py", line 88, in _run_code exec(code, run_globals) File "/home/radislav/projects/cpython/Lib/pdb.py", line 2114, in <module> pdb.main() File "/home/radislav/projects/cpython/Lib/pdb.py", line 2106, in main pdb.interaction(None, e) File "/home/radislav/projects/cpython/Lib/pdb.py", line 501, in interaction self._cmdloop() File "/home/radislav/projects/cpython/Lib/pdb.py", line 405, in _cmdloop self.cmdloop() File "/home/radislav/projects/cpython/Lib/cmd.py", line 138, in cmdloop stop = self.onecmd(line) ^^^^^^^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/pdb.py", line 592, in onecmd return cmd.Cmd.onecmd(self, line) ^^^^^^^^^^^^^^^^^^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/cmd.py", line 217, in onecmd return func(arg) ^^^^^^^^^ File "/home/radislav/projects/cpython/Lib/pdb.py", line 1329, in do_continue self.set_continue() File "/home/radislav/projects/cpython/Lib/bdb.py", line 344, in set_continue self._set_stopinfo(self.botframe, None, -1) ^^^^^^^^^^^^^ AttributeError: 'Pdb' object has no attribute 'botframe'.
 Did you mean: 'curframe'?
+I'm working on a fix.

 Linked PRs